subvisual/subvisual.com/src/posts/2020-09-29-the-worst-decision-of-my-career/index.md

 right moment, but my colleague didn't know that.
 He thought the goals for the next years were well defined, but unfortunately, they never are.

 Should you use microservices or event-sourcing?
-Sure, it depends on the context and the client.
+Maybe, it depends on the context and the client.
 The decisions I make are the best that I can with the information that I have.
-For instance, when I'm part of the team that's starting a product, the technology we pick will depend on how we'll hire: if you want to build an office in Braga, we have to make sure we have developers for that technology available.
+For instance, when I'm part of the team that's starting a product, the technology we pick will depend on how we'll hire: if you want to build an office in Portugal, we have to make sure we have developers for that technology available.
 We have to think things through, and some things you only learn from experience.
 This applies to the systems we design as well.
 I've seen enough people design around what they believe the product will become in two years to know that those designs always fail to accommodate the changes that will come.
 So we design systems for small, incremental changes.
-Do the smallest thing that will get us started and not compromise our ability to change once we know what the business needs.
+Do the smallest thing that will get us started and doesn't compromise our ability to change once we know what the business needs.